Chittagong Veterinary and Animal Sciences University: List of vice-chancellors

+Vice-chancellors of universities in Bangladesh are selected by the president of Bangladesh.
+CVASU has had four vice-chancellors since 2006.
+Among them, Goutam Buddha Das had two terms in the vice-chancellor's office.
+The first three vice-chancellors received their degrees from Bangladesh Agricultural University.
+The fourth vice-chancellor, Lutful Ahasan, is an alumnus of CVASU.

 Campuses

-Main campus
+Main Campus

-All the administrative functions of the university are conducted on the main campus.
-The main campus has two separate halls for students.
-One is MA Hannan Hall and the other is Bangamata Fazilatunnesa hall.
-There are also administrative buildings, Yusuf Chowdhury building, Shaheed Minar and some other buildings.
-There are various facilities including Anatomy Museum, Fisheries Museum.
+The main campus of Chattogram Veterinary and Animal Sciences University (CVASU) is located in the Khulshi area of Chattogram city.
+It has been in operation since 1995, following the foundation stone laid by the then Prime Minister Khaleda Zia.
+The campus hosts three faculties: Veterinary Medicine, Food Science and Technology, and Fisheries.
+There are two student residential halls on the main campus, Abdullah Al Noman Hall for male students and Bijoy 71 Hall for female students.
+The campus includes a Shaheed Minar commemorating the martyrs of the 1952 Language Movement.
+The S.A.
+Quaderi Teaching Veterinary Hospital is also located on this campus.
+Additional facilities include a branch of Janata Bank, a medical center, and a central field used for student sports and recreational activities.
+A garden named CVASU Garden has also been recently established on the campus.

 Anatomy Museum

 It is the first anatomy museum in the country.
 The museum was built in 2016 under the University Grants Commission's HECAP project.
 The museum is overseen by the university's Department of Anatomy and Histology.
 Horses, cows, deer, camels, ducks, goats, sheep, pigeons, crocodiles, snakes, lizards, pigs, ostriches and monkeys are preserved in this museum.
 There are 30 stuffed animals, 20 animal models, 500 specimens of formaldehyde, 2000 different types of bones, 3000 different slides and stills of 30 scientists.
 Some dried soft limbs have also been preserved in the museum.